CBEP-SoCB/Shellfish_Bacteria_sum/Analysis/frequency-analysis.md

 #> s(station) 158.9  237.0  448.1  <2e-16
 ```

-We see strong evidence that time of year matters, as expected from our
+We see strong evidence that time of year matters.
+This tesnds to confirm
-analysis of geometric means.
+the results of our analysisof geometric means.

 ``` r
 mm <- emmeans(p90_open_gam_months, "month", type = 'response')